vectra-ai-research/derf/docs/comparison.md

 Use CloudGoat to: practice your AWS offensive security and enumeration skills.

-Use Stratus Red Team to: emulate adversary behavior in AWS to validate your threat detection.
+Use tools like the DeRF or Stratus Red Team to: emulate adversary behavior, validate your detection logic or perform controls validation.